blooworet/tailchat/website/docs/advanced-usage/openapp/bot.md

 }
 ```

-The `token` of the request body is a fixed value, which needs to be encrypted with the `md5` algorithm after splicing `appId` and `appSecret`.
-Finally get `jwt`, `jwt` must be on the request header in all subsequent requests
+The `token` in the request body is your bot token (appSecret).
+After login, you'll get a `jwt` which must be included in the header of all subsequent requests

 ```
 Header